agormp/sumt/README.md

 ![](https://img.shields.io/badge/version-2.1.3-blue)

 The command-line program `sumt` takes as input one or more files containing samples of phylogenetic trees (e.g., from a Bayesian MCMC analysis or a bootstrap procedure), and produces as output files containing (1) the majority-rule consensus tree with clade support values, (2) a summary of observed bipartitions along with branch length means and variances, and optionally (3) a list of tree topologies and how frequently they were observed.
-The name is taken from the `sumt` command in [MrBayes](https://nbisweden.github.io/MrBayes/index.html), whose functionality it also mirrors.
+The name is taken from the `sumt` command in [MrBayes](https://nbisweden.github.io/MrBayes/index.html), whose functionality it also is meant to resemble.
 Clade support values and topology frequencies can be interpreted as posterior probabilities if the input trees are from a Bayesian MCMC analysis.

 ## Availability

-The sumt source code is available on GitHub: https://github.com/agormp/sumt.
+The `sumt` source code is available on GitHub: https://github.com/agormp/sumt.
 The executable can be installed from PyPI: https://pypi.org/project/sumt/

 ## Installation